John Jackson (31 May 1778 – 1 June 1831) was a British portraitist.

 Jackson was a prolific portraitist, strongly showing the influence of Sir Thomas Lawrence and Henry Raeburn in his work.
 His sitters included the Duke of Wellington, the explorer Sir John Franklin and some noted Wesleyan ministers.
 His 1823 portrait of Lady Dover, wife of George Agar-Ellis, 1st Baron Dover, was widely acclaimed.

 He was a Royal Academy student from 9 March 1805, was elected an Associate of the RA on 6 November 1815 and elected a full member on 10 February 1817.

-John Jackson was married twice – the first marriage was to the daughter of a jeweller, the second to Matilda the daughter of the painter James Ward.
-He died in St John's Wood, London.
+John Jackson was married twice, the first marriage in 1808 was to Maria Frances Fletcher, the daughter of a jeweller, Samuel Fletcher.
+His second marriage in August 1818 was to Matilda Louisa Ward, the daughter of the painter James Ward and a niece of George Morland.
+He died in 1831 in St John's Wood, London.

 He had three children with his first wife Maria: Maria Rosa Jackson was born in 1808 and died in 1888.
 His son Charles Fletcher Jackson was born in 1810 and died in infancy in 1811.
 His second son, John Edmund Jackson was born in 1816 and again died in infancy in March 1817.
 John Jackson’s first wife Maria also died in March 1817 shortly before their son John Edmund died.